Reviews You Can Rely On

 Stability

-The first test was rough water handling.
-We had a panel of moderate to experienced paddlers take out the boards in rough and windy conditions and provide their opinions.
-The panel took all of the boards out on the same day and cycled through them, to get the best side-by-side comparison possible.
+The first test for this metric was rough water handling.
+We had a panel of moderate-to-experienced paddlers take the boards out in rough and windy conditions and provide their opinions.
+These testers took all of the boards out on the same day and cycled through them to get the best side-by-side comparison possible.
 Conditions were rough enough that more than one tester ended up taking an unexpected dip due to a surprise wave, wake, or gust of wind.

-The second test was to see how the boards handled when there was more than a solo paddler on board.
-Our testers took out the boards with both canine and toddler passengers, rating their stability.
-Thankfully, all of the boards were stable enough that no one ended up in the water inadvertently.
+Our second test was to see how the boards handled when there was more than just a solo paddler on board.
+We took the boards out with both kids and dogs, rating their stability.
+Thankfully, all the boards were stable enough that no one inadvertently ended up in the water.

-Our lead canine tester, Chewy, was a bit apprehensive about the BIC at first, but warmed up to it quite quickly.
+Our lead canine tester, Chewy, was a bit apprehensive at first, but warmed up to things quite quickly.

 Credit: Marissa Fox

-Next, we had a few beginner paddlers — first time on a board to less than three prior times paddling — take out the boards and give us their opinions.
-Finally, we had a person who was experienced with yoga attempt to do some basic poses on the boards that were advertised as being suitable for yoga and got their opinion.
+Next, we had a few beginner paddlers (first time on a board to less than three prior times paddling) take the boards out and give us their opinions.
+Then we had a person who was experienced with yoga attempt to do some basic poses on the boards that were advertised as being suitable for yoga and recorded their opinion.
+We didn't factor this into the overall scores, as performing yoga on some of the racing boards would have led to catastrophic yet comical results.

 Credit: Chris Mcnamara